Nairobi, 5 August 2015-- UN-Habitat has published a Training Pack on housing the poor in Africa.

 Challenges

-With an urban population that accounts for 69 per cent of the total population and is growing by 1.5 per cent annually, Tunisia is one of the most urbanised countries in North Africa and the Arab region.
+With an urban population that accounts for 69% of the total population and is growing by 1.5% annually, Tunisia is one of the most urbanized countries in North Africa and the Arab region.
 The urban spread is located all along the coast, near large agglomerations such as Tunis and Sousse.
 This growth, mainly generated by the economic activities and job offers concentrated in these areas, is leaving the southern and western areas with less diverse economies behind.
-The disparity in standards of living and wellbeing is also clear between rural and urban areas and within urban zones.
+The disparity in standards of living and well-being is also clear between rural and urban areas and within urban zones.
 In terms of basic infrastructures, coverage is nearly total in coastal areas but still requires substantial investments in central and southern areas.
 Thus, the northern and western coasts have been the destination for rural-to-urban migration for decades, swelling the outlying areas around large cities and causing disproportionate land consumption.
 Since the 2011 revolution, these regional imbalances and inequalities of opportunity have intensified under the effect of the country’s economic slowdown and its devastating socioeconomic consequences.

 Donors and partners